Heldaeus/ravamp/README.md

 #### Installing

 1. [Download](https://github.com/Heldaeus/ravamp/releases/) the latest release of this repository.
+2. Unzip the downloaded folder and run `install.bat`.

+***OR***

-2. Unzip the downloaded folder and copy `ravamp.ini` into your Ravenfield root directory.
+1. Manually copy `ravamp.ini` into your Ravenfield root directory.

+#### Usage

-3. Run the game and press the `Home` key to open the ReShade overlay menu.
+1. Run the game and press the `Home` key to open the ReShade overlay menu.
-4. Click the preset selection button at the top of the menu and select `ravamp.ini`.
+2. Click the preset selection button at the top of the menu and select `ravamp.ini`.
-5. Press `Select` and Enjoy!
+3. Press `Select` and Enjoy!

 #### Help

+> How do I know `install.bat` isn’t malware?

+The source code for the script is freely viewable on this repository.
+You’re welcome and encouraged to vet the script before running it.
+If you still feel uncomfortable running a script written by a stranger on the internet (as you should) you can of course perform a manual installation of the configuration file.

 > How do I open Ravenfield’s root directory?

 Go to your Steam library and right click Ravenfield in the left side panel.
-Click `Properties` and in the pop up window select `Local Files` then click `Browse`.
+Click `Properties` from the drop-down and in the pop up window select the `Local Files` tab then click `Browse`.

 > The preset looks different on my screen than in your screen-shots.